 TYPE OF SERVICE

 Street lighting service consists of the installation of Company-owned street lights, fixtures, luminaires and lamps (collectively, Lamps) and (if requested by Retail Customer) ornamental standards along public streets, roadways or other public access areas in accordance with section 6 of the Company’s Construction Services Policy in Section 6.1.2.2 of this Tariff, as well as the delivery of Electric Power and Energy at Company’s standard Secondary Distribution Voltages to, and the maintenance and replacement of, such installations pursuant to the rates set forth in this Rate Schedule.
 If ornamental standards are not requested by Retail Customer, the Lamp installations will be mounted on the Company’s existing distribution poles, if available, and served by overhead conductors.
+The Company’s standard Lamp type for all street lighting service installations and replacements is Light Emmitting Diode (LED).
+A Retail Customer’s request for a non-standard Lamp type will be subject to the availability of the Lamp type in Company’s inventory.
+The Company is no longer Procuring non-standard Lamp types for its inventory.

 Street lighting service will be provided at various voltages as determined by the Company.
 Delivery Service under this Rate Schedule is an Unmetered Service.
 Company will install, own and maintain the street lighting service installations provided hereunder.
 Company’s street lighting service is built to NESC standards.
 At the request of Customer and at Company's discretion, Company may build to other standards, with Customer being responsible for any difference in cost.
 All street Lamps, including LED Lamps, will burn out and/or dim over time, and therefore the lumens delivered by a street Lamp will vary over time and will vary from Lamp to Lamp.
 Company will replace burned out street Lamps, and/or make maintenance repairs during regular working hours, at its own cost and expense and will generally have the lighting service restored within 72 hours after notification by the Retail Customer, but with no adjustment of payments hereunder due to outage or varying levels of lumens.
 Street Lamps furnished hereunder shall operate under normal conditions from approximately thirty minutes after sunset to approximately thirty minutes before sunrise every night in the year and the assumed total time of operations will be approximately four thousand (4,000) hours each year for each light furnished.